World War II 'Hero of Cologne,' 95, receives Bronze Star for destroying Nazi tank in firefight

 OLDEST LIVING AMERICAN WWII VETERAN CELEBRATES 100TH BIRTHDAY

 "The day after we knocked the tank out, my friend and I were walking down the street," Smoyer told the Defense Department. " Everything was fine, no fighting anymore.
 But as we walked down the street, these two little kiddies come running out and they're saying 'Kaugummi!
 Kaugummi!'
-They wanted bubble gum.
+They wanted bubble gum."

 "I tried to explain to them I didn't have anything.
 I pulled my pockets out to show them they were empty," Smoyer went on.
 "I took them by their hands and took them back to their mother.
 And then I turned around and started to walk away, and the MPs [Military Police] pull up alongside of me and ask for my name and rank.
 'You're not supposed to be talking to the Germans,' they told me.
 I think that caused me to lose the Bronze Star."